bzimmer/gravl/docs/commands.md

 **Description**

-Copy activities from a source to a destination
+Copy activities from a source to a sink